 A community leader, former educator, and experienced public servant.
 I'm running for Mayor, with a vision to make the city more equitable, inclusive, and sustainable for all its residents

 Born and raised in Waltham, I have deep roots in the community and understand the challenges and opportunities that face the city.
 Growing up, I attended Plympton and Fitzgerald School while spending my weekends reading at the Waltham Public Library.
 I was raised by Bolivian immigrant parents, who fought to provide a better future for their children.

 In 2007, my family was separated.
 My father was deported, and my family was divided across continents.
 Despite the pain and turmoil, I worked hard and went on to the University of Pennsylvania where I majored in Philosophy, Politics, and Economics

-Paz carried out development projects and research across major economies.
-He worked with UN Women in Bolivia, conducted a political ethnography in Brazil, helped manage a vocational program in India, and assisted microenterprises across Peru.
+As a young professional, I worked on international development projects and research.
+I worked with “UN Women in Bolivia”, conducted research in Brazil, helped manage a vocational program in India, and assisted microenterprises across Peru.

 Upon moving back to Waltham, I materialized my passion for education at the Boston Language Institute.
 As one of the youngest educators, I taught Spanish and Portuguese and was given the opportunity to develop culturally relevant courses for my students.
 I also managed the budget for the Institute's cultural immersion programs.

 My dedication for community organizing and advocacy led me to become a union contract organizer and advocate.
 As a Field Representative at SEIU Local 888, I represented hundreds of union members across a range of industries.
 From custodians to paraprofessional educators, I negotiated major contracts, won important concessions, and ran successful campaigns to save jobs.